notqmail/notqmail.org/Good-Pull-Requests.md

 - Serves our goals, without broaching any of our non-goals
 - Includes a very brief description in `CHANGES`
 - Adds any new source files to `FILES` (and the `shar` target, while we still have one)
+- Adds any new system-dependent portability headers to `SYSDEPS`
 - Adds any new object (or otherwise generated) files to `TARGETS`
 - Builds in TravisCI
 - Matches the conventions of surrounding code, where we're still trying to do that